About the Journal

 In accordance with the norms and expectations of academic publishing, the journal is accompanied by broad group of peer reviewers at educational and research institutions around the world.
 Peer reviewers are chosen on the basis of their academic qualifications and/or experience in relation to the topic(s) of the submission.
 It is their role to provide specific evaluation of works submitted for consideration by the journal relevant to their areas of expertise.

-Presently, the journal regularly publishes 2 issues per year: in June (January-June) and December (July-December).
+Presently, the journal regularly publishes 2 issues per year: in January and July.
 Some special issues are published as additions to the regular biannual publication schedule.

 Peer Review Process